CyrusHasanvand/Telegram-RAG-assistant-with-LLM-Chatbot/README.md

 To develop this project, we need to handle three main subjects, including ```i)``` Chatting environment (which is Telegram here); ```ii)``` LLM model in the backend (which is local ```llama3.1``` in this project); and ```iii)``` a database to save the logs and chats (which is ```MySQL``` in the current mission).

 ### i) Creating Telegram chatbot
 We need an API to connect our chats with the backend structures.
 Therefore, we have to address a ```token``` number in Telegram to connect the chats with our backend LLM model through an ```HTTP API```.
-To have this token, you need to create a bot in Telegram, which you can search ```BotFather``` in Telegram and follow the instructions.

 Assume that we have a token to access the HTTP API as follows:
 ```